sta199-fa20-002/website/content/syllabus/index.md

 All lecture notes, assignment instructions, up-to-date schedule, and other course materials may be found on the course website, https://sta199-fa20-002.netlify.app .

-I will periodically send announcements via email, so please check your email regularly.
-You may also find a copy of announcements on Sakai.
+I will also email announcements through Sakai periodically to ensure everyone has the current information.
+Please check your email and/or the Announcements page regularly.

 ### Getting Help

 - If you have a question during lecture or lab, feel free to ask it!
 There are likely other students with the same question, so by asking you will create a learning opportunity for everyone.
 - The teaching team is here to help you be successful in the course.
 You are encouraged to attend office hours during the times posted on the home page to ask questions about the course content and assignments.
 A lot of questions are most effectively answered in-person, so office hours are a valuable resource.
 Please use them!
 - Outside of class and office hours, any general questions about course content or assignments should be posted on Piazza.
 There is a chance another student has already asked a similar question, so please check the other posts on Piazza before adding a new question.
 If you know the answer to a question posted on Piazza, I encourage you to respond!
 Check out the [Help](/help/) tab for more information about getting help and resources.

 ## Course components